This blog was originally written in March 2020 just as the pandemic was arriving in America. A year later I have adapted it because it still fits!

 But that is how it goes, right?
 How many times has my life changed in an instant?
 It happens all the time, to all of us.
 The phone call that your spouse has been in an accident.
 The doctor says you have cancer.
 Your baby dies.
 Your house burns.
 Your business fails.
 All of these things are before/after events.
 Everything is upended.
 Everything is different than it was just moments ago.
 It is the unknown event…which changes everything.

 We are in the midst of such an event.
+Even a year later it isn’t over yet.
 This time it is a corporate one.
 Worldwide.
 Global.
 All of us together.
 None of us knows how it will turn out.
 None of us knows what will be the new norm afterwards.
 Pearl Harbor was such an event.
 WW2 was such an event.
 9/11 was such an event.

 This one is a germ.
 So tiny you have to have a microscope to see it.
-It has brought the world to its knees in a few short weeks.
-It has leveled the playing field and turned grocery store clerks, custodians, and fast food workers into heroes.
-It has single handedly shut down the entertainment industry, professional sports, all travel activity and hospitality businesses…in two weeks.
+It brought the world to its knees in a few short weeks.
+It leveled the playing field and turned grocery store clerks, custodians, and fast food workers into heroes.
+It has single handedly shut down the entertainment industry, professional sports, all travel activity and hospitality businesses…in two weeks and lasted over a year.
 This is one powerful germ!

 Before.
 After.
 Two simple words, with a lifetime between them.
 They are the time splitters.
 Before is the known world.
 After is the unknown one.
 We are sitting between them now.
 The familiar is before, the future is after.
 After, whatever this is we are doing.
 The waiting is tough.
 The sitting with ourselves is hard.
 If we take stock of our lives, we might not like what we see.
 Time splitting moments have that effect.
 They are good for perspective shifting, if you let them be.